Junaid-Aftab/junaid-aftab.github.io/_pages/about.md

 Previously, I completed my MS in Mathematics at [Kansas State University](https://www.math.ksu.edu) and my BS in Economics & Mathematics at [Lahore University of Management and Sciences](https://lums.edu.pk).

-My research interests lie in the mathematics of quantum information, with a focus on quantum algorithms for scientific computation—including linear systems of equations, differential equations, and quantum simulation—as well as quantum machine learning theory, topological phases of matter and quantum error correction.
+My research interests lie in the mathematics of quantum information, with a focus on quantum algorithms for scientific computation—including linear systems of equations, differential equations, and quantum simulation—as well as topological phases of matter and quantum error correction.

 <!--
 * Quantum Algorithms for Scientific Computation